 - Enum Literal Types

-This is very useful feature which restrict the possible values, that you can store in a variable
+This is a very useful feature that restricts the possible values, that you can store in a variable

 String Literal Types

-The String Literal types accept only pre defined string value.
+The String Literal types accept only pre-defined string values.

 can have only one value i.e. "Active"